SlejmUr/R6-AIO-Csharp/README.md

 What is a difference on Uplay, EGS, Steam with Downloading\
 Uplay:\
 Uplay not has publicly available manifest gathering Database.\
-Plus any downloader like DepotDownloader.\
+Plus any downloader that is public.\
 EGS:\
-Has public Downloader.\
 Not has manifest gathering Database/website.\
+Has public Downloader. (legendary)\
 Steam:\
-Has DepotDownloader.\
-And can get manifests from steamdb.info.\
+Can get manifests from steamdb.info.
-That's all.
+And has DepotDownloader.\